requirehit/requirehit/README.md

 ### Is requirehit stable?

-Which it was.
+Wish it was.
 It is on R&D state.
 You could contribute by placing issues with ideas for our specs.
 You could track for first usable release by giving your :+1: into issue #2 .